4lch4/blog/data/entries/2021/10/dont-rebuild-docker-locally.md

 author: 4lch4
 slug: dont-rebuild-docker-locally
 tags:
-  - TypeScript
-  - Node.js
-  - JavaScript
   - Productivity
   - Docker
+  - Learning
+  - Enhancements
+  - Tips
+  - Development
 ---

-A few weeks ago, I came across [this article][OG-Article] titled "You Don't Need to Rebuild Your Development Docker Image on Every Code Change."
+A few weeks ago, I came across [this article][og-article] titled "You Don't Need to Rebuild Your Development Docker Image on Every Code Change."
 As I use Docker for most of my projects, this piqued my interest.
 The gist of it is, you can mount your local development directory to a Docker image instead of copying your source code to the image and building it.

 While you wouldn't want to do this for anything other than local development, it does help _drastically_ with making changes and seeing them reflect as quickly as possible.